TheDogPlace.org - Global Canine Communication, The World's First Public Website Launched 1998

 Between 2005 and 2018, the NetPlaces Network published many articles on CANCER.
 The most promising is Cancer, Phytochemicals & Elligac Acid by Susan Thorpe-Vargas Ph.D.

-Unfortunately there's Health Testing Hype & Fraud but do explore the display links below!
+Unfortunately there's still Health Testing Hype & Fraud.

 SSI